cyclosproject/ng-openapi-gen/README.md

-[Angular CLI](https://cli.angular.io/), or you have started your project with some other seed (for example, using [webpack](https://webpack.js.org/) directly), you can setup a script to make sure the generated API classes are consistent with the swagger descriptor.
+[Angular CLI](https://cli.angular.io/), or you have started your project with some other seed (for example, using [webpack](https://webpack.js.org/) directly), you can setup a script to make sure the generated API classes are consistent with the OpenAPI descriptor.

+It is not a good practice to have generated committed to the source control system (such as git).
+The only exception, is for projects using a third party API definition that never changes, in which ng-openapi-gen is expected to run only once.
+To ignore the generator output folder to in GIT, assuming the default output folder `src/app/api`, create the `src/app/.gitignore` file, with a line being `api`.

+Setting up a script will make sure that whenever your project is started or built, the generated files are consistent with the API definition.
 To do so, create the `ng-openapi-gen.json` configuration file and add the following `scripts` to your `package.json`:

 ```json
 {
   "scripts": {